-Photos: Israeli strike on Gaza’s al-Mawasi ‘safe zone’ kills dozens
+Photos: Israeli strike on Gaza’s al-Mawasi ‘safe zone’ kills at least 19

 Israel’s war on Gaza has caused vast destruction and displaced about 90 percent of the enclave’s population of 2.3 million, often multiple times.

 Israeli evacuation orders, which now cover much of the territory, have pushed hundreds of thousands of people into al-Mawasi.
+Aid groups have struggled to provide even basic services.